I recommend every cyclist should tour the Ring of Kerry. The Ring of Kerry is a 179km winding route for tourists.

 Famous for unpredictable weather, even summertime in Ireland has temperatures dropping rapidly from scorching to chilly.
 Suddenly, a previously clear sky can become a downpour, with strong winds.

-Get up extra early if you want to cycle in the summertime.
-The main roads around the peninsula can be full of tourists in the Summer.
+Get up extra early if you want to cycle in the summertime as the main roads around the peninsula can be full of tourists.
 Consider Winter a suitable cycling season if you can withstand the Irish temperatures.

 Experienced cyclists will tell you that late Spring or early Summer is probably the best season to cycle during the months of May and June.
 These are the sunniest, driest times of the year.
 Gear up accordingly if you plan to go camping because the night air can get very cold.